Student Life and Policies

 Grade Points, Credit Hours, Index

-The credit hour value of a course is determined by the number of hours per week for which the course is scheduled during a regular semester.
+The credit hour value of a course is determined by the number of hours per week for which the course is scheduled to meet during a regular semester.
 In general, one credit hour is given for each hour of class (lecture-recitation) per week and one-third or one-half credit hour for each hour per week of laboratory or courses where outside preparation is less extensive.
+Note that, in general, students should expect to spend two hours working on course-related projects and assignments outside of the classroom for each one hour spent in class.

 Grade points are obtained by multiplying credit hours by the quality points corresponding to the letter grade earned in the course.
 For example, a grade of “A” in a three-credit-hour course would give a total of 4 quality points x 3 credit hours = 12 grade points.
 A grade of “B” in the same course would give a grade point total of 3 x 3 = 9 points.